General Thermostat and Clicksav Device Control Pathways Over an HVAC System

 Typical scenario pathway of thermostat settings and device intervention to an HVAC system behavior:

 - DR: Demand Response code assigns a predetermined amount of time for the compressor to be turned OFF, or both compressor and fan to be turned OFF ( codes: 1,2,3, and 5).
 Demand Response code 0, and 4 are advanced user codes.
 Code 0 sets the device to normal operation.
 Code 4 allows to bypass device control.

 - SC: Scheduler Shut Down.
 It turns OFF the compressor, or both the compressor and fan for a desired length of time (codes: 0 and 1).

 Compressor run/rest can be treated as a cycle when no DR or SC events occur, where:

 - Compressor Run: Specifies how long the compressor should be ON.

 - Compressor Rest: Specifies How long the compressor should be OFF.

-- Fan Extension: this is not control by the user, it is determined by the device given the current room temperature reading, threshold temperature and thermostat mode usage.
+- Fan Status Duration: This is not control by the user, it is determined by the device given the current room temperature reading, threshold temperature and thermostat mode usage.